shaharv/docs/wiki/Monorepo.md

 | Benefit from LLM         | Monorepos will make AI tools much more efficient and context aware.
 Cross-module refactor becomes much easier.
 | Improved visibility      | Everyone has the full picture.
 Easier to understand what changed.
 | Unified tooling          | Monorepo allows for consolidating tooling, development procedures and CI.
-| Cross team colaboration  | Easier to contribute to different modules, reduces psychological boundries
+| Cross team collaboration | Easier to contribute to different modules, reduces psychological boundaries

 ## Risks

 | Risk                      | Description |
 | ------------------------- | ----------- |
-| Longer developement cycle | Pushing changes requires more rigorous testing and PR cycle becomes much longer.
+| Longer development cycle  | Pushing changes requires more rigorous testing and PR cycle becomes much longer.
 Long merge queues.
 Heavier load on CI machines.
 | Lost flexibility          | "Quick and dirty", semi-tested patches are no longer allowed.
 Must follow strict protocols.
 Slower turnaround time.
-| Ownership                 | Monorepo infra maintanance must be handled full time.
+| Ownership                 | Monorepo infra maintenance must be handled full time.
 Clear ownership of build and CI infra per component is needed.
 | Cross-team standards      | It might be hard to define and enforce common standards that are accepted by everyone.

 ## Tooling